gianfa/tutorials-docker_by_examples/mssql_pyodbc_py3/README.md

-# Dockr image with Python3.6 connected to MSSQL Server by oyodbc
+# Docker image with Python3.6 connected to MSSQL Server by oyodbc
 This is a ready-to-run example of microservice using a MSSQL Server with Python 3.6.
 ### Why
 Because I lost my mind trying to make a simple connection to MSSQL DB through python3, not finding any docker images ready to be used.

 ### Content
+In *workdir1/* there is all you need in order to build the proper image and run a example server.
 The image mounts a Ubuntu 16.04 OS, and it comes with pyodbc, pandas and flask.
 The file *examp_funx.py* has a function as example, ran by a flask server, by *server.py*.